archit24singh/Medical-RAG-Model/README.md

 Ask questions like:

 ```
-Get patient Alice Johnson's bill for 27-10-2025
+Get patient A's bill for 27-10-2025
-What is the NPI number for Dr. Robert Chen?
+What is the NPI number for Dr. R?
-Show me John Smith's medical record from September 2025
+Show me John Doe's medical record from September 2025
-What is the total amount Alice owes?
+What is the total amount A owes?
 ```

 ...and get an answer grounded directly in your ingested documents, along with the